chunhsienho/CarND-Traffic_Sign_Classifier/writeup_template.md

 The model was able to correctly guess 6 of the 6 traffic signs, which gives an accuracy of 100%.

+It is a very good result comparing with the validation accuracy 99 and the test accuracy 93.
+This means that my model perform good in real-world data.
+I think the accuracy would change if I give more data point.
+Also, Not all the data in the real world are as easy as my selection.

+For example

+The signal of 27,Pedestrians may be recognized as 18 gerneral caution.
+The reason is that their shape may be very similar.

+I did not know how to figure it out.

 ####3.
 Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

 The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.